destination-earth/DestinE_ESA_GFTS/webapp/README.md

 ### Infrastructure

-As a requirement for the webapp, we need a kubernetes cluster.
-Then the webapp consists in two parts to:
+As a requirement for the webapp, we need a kubernetes cluster, which needs to be setup manually as OVH Cloud doesn't support terraform for their high availability zone.

-- terraform/tofu resources for a static floating IP address in `deploy/tf`
-- helm charts for a configured kubernetes cluster `deploy/helm/webapp`
+Then everything is managed through helm charts in `deploy/webapp/helm`